deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “And Adele Park?”

 “As soon as we’re done here, I’ll be takin’ the HEAT over to Ceres to secure her,” Powell said.
-Gabe decided not to comment on the eager note that crept into the colonel’s voice: Certainly he himself would have preferred to be out on the streets alongside a K9 unit or a Gaoian officer, but instead there he was sipping coffee in the lavish halls of government.
+Gabe decided not to comment on the eager note that crept into the colonel’s voice.
+Certainly he himself would have preferred to be out on the streets alongside a K9 unit or a Gaoian officer, but instead there he was sipping coffee in the lavish halls of government.
 Some part of him always rebelled at that.

 “You’re going yourself?”
 Winton asked.